danielflood/notes/README.md

 # Dan's simple notetaking app
 This is a very simple note taking app I created using NextJS, NextAuth and a Prisma/SQLite DB.

-This was create for fun, but it's live and can be used at notes.danielflood.com
+This was created for fun, but it's live and can be used at notes.danielflood.com

 I have no further plans to maintain this project but feel free to use it.